 risks of vaccines.

-certain vaccinations [PDF], they will not be allowed to go to school.
+certain vaccinations [PDF] or they will not be allowed to go to school in Ontario.
 There are some exceptions.
 You can find more information and to obtain an exemption contact your health care provider or local public health unit.

 These vaccines are free of charge to residents of Ontario with OHIP coverage.
 Some public health units give vaccines for free, even if you do not have a Health Card (OHIP).